jjrmilner/Microsoft-365-PowerShell-Module-Installer/README.md

       Modules: ~25 modules will be installed

   [6] Custom Configuration
-      Use your customized JSON configuration settings
+      Use your customised JSON configuration settings
       Services: Based on 'enabled' settings in modules-config.json

   [7] Exit